MartinPacker/Db2-DDF-Analysis-Tool/README.md

 ## Repository Contents

-This initial release consists of the following JCL programs:
+This repository consists of the following JCL programs:

+* One-time installation:
   * ASMEXIT - to assemble an E15 exit that reformats the SMF 101 records.
 (The $ASM procedure is included for this purpose.)
+* Database build:
   * BUILDDB - to read SMF 101 data and, using the exit and SORT to write a number of flat files.
 These files are what reporting code (generally SORT but could be eg REXX) can run against.
-* SSIDCORR - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
+* Reporting:
   * BYMINUTE - to run a 1-step sample program that reports on a single subsystem at a 1-minute level.
   * BYSCLASS - to run a 1-step sample program that reports basic statistics for each WLM Service Class for each Db2 Subsystem ID.
   * BUCKETS - to run queries that create counts of transaction endings by minute and hour as buckets - for CPU and Response Time analysis.
+  * SSIDCORR - to run a 2-step sample program that reports Db2 subsystem IDs and correlation IDs.
+  * SSIDMIN - to run a 1-step program that reports on all the named Db2 subsystem IDs at the 1-minute level.

 The intention is to add more reporting samples, and for users to generate their own.
 If they'd like to contribute them to this **open source** project that would be great.)